 What You Actually Get from a Traditional Agency Build

 The traditional agency model was designed around a different web.
 When websites took months to build and rarely changed, a large upfront project made sense.
-The economics have shifted — but the pricing model hasn’t caught up.
+But the economics have shifted.
+The pricing model hasn’t.

 A $10,000–$30,000 agency website in 2026 typically means:

 The site often launches already behind.
-The platform is heavy, the plugins create security vulnerabilities, and without ongoing investment, the site begins to degrade the moment it goes live.
+The platform is heavy, the plugins create security vulnerabilities, and without ongoing investment the site starts degrading the moment it goes live.

 The Problems That Compound Over Time

-The real cost of a traditional agency build isn’t the upfront fee — it’s what happens after launch.
+The real cost isn’t the upfront fee.
+It’s what happens after launch.

-WordPress powers roughly 43% of the web, which also makes it the most targeted CMS by attackers.
-The average WordPress site has between 20 and 30 active plugins.
-Each plugin is a potential vulnerability, and plugin updates frequently break each other.
+WordPress powers roughly 43% of the web.
+That also makes it the most targeted CMS by attackers.
+The average WordPress site runs between 20 and 30 active plugins.
+Each one is a potential vulnerability, and plugin updates frequently break each other.
 A site that isn’t actively maintained becomes a liability.

-Performance degrades as plugins accumulate.
-The site that scored a 72 on PageSpeed at launch scores a 58 eighteen months later because three new plugins were added and no one cleaned up the technical debt.
+I’ve audited dozens of these sites over the years.
+Performance degrades as plugins pile up.
+The site that scored 72 on PageSpeed at launch scores 58 eighteen months later because three new plugins were added and nobody cleaned up the technical debt.

-Design ages quickly.
+Design ages fast.
 A site built in 2022 and left untouched looks dated in 2025.
-Business context changes — new services, new positioning, new competition — but the site doesn’t reflect any of it because every change is an additional project quote.
+Business context changes.
+New services, new positioning, new competition.
+But the site doesn’t reflect any of it because every change is an additional project quote.

 The Subscription Model: What It Changes

-The subscription approach flips the model.
-Instead of a large upfront project that results in something you own and are then responsible for maintaining, you pay a monthly fee for an ongoing service that includes the site itself, the hosting, the maintenance, and the evolution.
+The subscription approach flips the model entirely.
+Instead of a large upfront project that you own and are then responsible for maintaining, you pay a monthly fee for an ongoing service.
+The site itself, the hosting, the maintenance, and the evolution are all included.

 At $197/mo, our Foundation tier includes: